-8. The Removal Room, Reflection Centre, Pre-Exclusions and Suspensions
+8. The Removal Room, Reflection Centre, Internal Suspension and Suspensions

-- 8.1 In order to protect the learning environment, when a student's behaviour does not meet expectations as laid out in The Becket Way, they may be removed from the lesson.
+8.1 In order to protect the learning environment, when a student's behaviour does not meet expectations as laid out in The Becket Way, they may be removed from the lesson.
 Students will be issued with a Reminder of Expectation and a Formal Warning prior to Removal so that they are clearly reminded of expectations and have opportunities to modify their behaviour.
 Typically, removals will occur as a result of disruption to lessons or refusal to engage in lessons.
 The Reminder of Expectations and Formal Warning may be bypassed in exceptional circumstances in which a student crosses the teacher's red line, such as swearing or exhibiting dangerous behaviour.
 Students spend a short time in the Removal Room, during which time they complete restorative work and other work is provided.
 Failure to complete the Restorative work in a satisfactory way is likely to lead to a further sanction.

-Poor behaviour in the Removal Room is likely to lead to a further sanction. - 8.2 Serious breaches of the school rules, or persistent breaches of the schools rules (as set out by the The Becket Way Promoting Positive Behaviour Guidelines) will results in a more serious sanction: Time in the Reflection Centre, Pre-Exclusion or Suspension. - 8.3 Students spending time in The Reflection Centre will be excluded from their normal lessons and isolated from their peers for 5 full periods.
+8.2 Serious breaches of the school rules, or persistent breaches of the schools rules (as set out by the The Becket Way Promoting Positive Behaviour Guidelines) will results in a more serious sanction: Time in the Reflection Centre, Internal Suspension or Suspension.

+8.3 Students spending time in The Reflection Centre will be excluded from their normal lessons and isolated from their peers for 5 full periods.
 Work will be provided to those students to complete independently and students must also complete a Restorative Pack so that they reflect on their behaviour.
 Failure to complete the Restorative Pack in a satisfactory way is likely to lead to a further sanction.
-Poor behaviour in the Reflection Centre is likely to lead to a further sanction. - 8.4 Students who are pre-excluded are expected to attend school from 8:40 until 16:00 and will be isolated from the rest of their peers during that time.
+Poor behaviour in the Reflection Centre is likely to lead to a further sanction.

+8.4 Students who are internally suspended are expected to attend school from 10.45 until 16:00 and will be isolated from the rest of their peers during that time.
 Work will be provided to those students to complete independently and students must also complete a Restorative Pack so that they reflect on their behaviour.
 Failure to complete the Restorative Pack in a satisfactory way is likely to lead to a further sanction.
-Poor behaviour in Pre-Exclusion is likely to lead to a further sanction.
+Poor behaviour in internal suspension is likely to lead to a further sanction.